Chukwuka1488/SCO-Recorder-Service/README.md

 # SCO-Recorder-Service
 This project implements a recorder service designed to capture and store video frames from a Self-Checkout (SCO) camera along with metadata received from a cashier system.

-Sure, here's a concise and clear description for your GitHub repository:

 ---

 ### SCO-Recorder-Service